Werner – Beinhart!: Plot

-Moped inspection (TÜV) scene (Animated scene)

 Werner drives his moped to the facility of the TÜV (technical inspection for vehicles).
 He asks the inspector to register a Wurstblinker ("sausage indicator").
 The inspector is perplexed and asks to see how it works.
 Werner demonstrates that he puts a can with Wieners in the middle of his handle bar.
 Werner presses a button, and a wiener shoots straight down the inspector's throat.
 The inspector chokes it down, then calmly comments that it tastes a bit stale.
 Werner uses his bike attachment to add mustard, splattering it all over the inspector.
 He also shows that he can use different food products, such as canned soups, Labskaus or beans, irritating the inspector more and more until he denies Werner a registration and tells him to leave.
 Shortly after, Werner's friend Herbert arrives and wants to register a canholder on his moped.
 A second inspector joins the first one to view Werner and Herbert's mopeds, and they declare many of the features illegal.
 After one of them gets hurt by touching a sharp edge on Herbert's moped, the group begin angrily hurling insults at each other.
 In the end, Werner and Herbert drive off, leaving the inspectors in a cloud of exhaust fumes.

-Accident scene (Live-action scene)

 Having failed to send the cartoons by mail, Brösel decides to bring them to Gerd Geldhai in person by driving to Munich on his motorcycle.
 Nearing Munich, he approaches a tunnel that has only one traffic lane.
 A truck driver coming in the opposite direction is distracted by reading Werner comics while driving.
 They collide in the tunnel, and the next scene reveals a heavily-bandaged Brösel lying in the hospital.
 Since his drawings were scattered and burnt in the accident, he was to create new ones.
 The nurse, however, takes him his papers and pen away as she claims that he must not move, even to draw.
 Brösel then takes a syringe and jabs it into his leg.
 The narrator than comments "That's what a smoker's leg is good for!
 The doctor will keep quiet about that."